Iñupiat: Name

-Inupiat (/ik/) is the plural form of the name for the people (e.g., the Inupiat live in several communities.).
+Iñupiat (/ik/) is the plural form of the name for the people (e.g., the Inupiat live in several communities.).
 The singular form is Iñupiaq (/ik/) (e.g., She is an Iñupiaq), which can also refer to the language (e.g., She speaks Iñupiaq).
 In English, both Iñupiat and Iñupiaq are used as modifiers (e.g., An Inupiat/Iñupiaq librarian, Inupiat/Iñupiaq songs).
 The language is called Iñupiatun in Iñupiatun and frequently in English as well.
 Iñupiak (/ik/) is the dual form.

 The roots are iñuk "person" and -piaq "real", i.e., an endonym meaning "real people".